NCBA President Jennifer Houston testifies on state of cattle industry

-Jennifer Houston, president of the National Cattlemen’s Beef Association, today testified about the current state of the cattle industry before the U.S. Senate Committee on Agriculture, Nutrition, and Forestry.
+Jennifer Houston, president of the National Cattlemen’s Beef Association, recently testified about the current state of the cattle industry before the U.S. Senate Committee on Agriculture, Nutrition, and Forestry.

 Topics ranged from the effects of the recent fire at a Tyson beef processing facility in Kansas to the pending reauthorization of the Commodity Futures Trading Commission and Mandatory Price Reporting to implementation of the 2018 Farm Bill.